eclipsesource/tabris-js/doc/windows-support.md

 ## API

 Windows 10 (UWP/Store Apps) support was added after Android and iOS.
 For that reason, some APIs available on these platforms are not (yet) supported on Windows.
 Consult the API reference for details.
 Also, there are some new APIs specific to windows-ony features.
 These are prefixed with `win_` and also documented in the API reference.

+## Building an App

+To avoid packaging problems during a [local windows build]((./build.md)) you should always clean the `./build/cordova/platforms/windows/AppPackages` directory before each build.
+Windows-specific `config.xml` preferences are covered [here](./build.html#windows-specific-preferences).

+> :point_right: The windows build is currently only creating packages for side-loading.
+If you need to upload an app to the Windows store you have to make a local build and upload via Visual Studio.

 ## Sideloading apps on Windows 10 (PC):